FBAGSTM/AED4/templates/README.md

 # Buildspec for SageMaker Pipelines (AED Version)

 ## Introduction
-This repository provides a `buildspec.yml` file to help you configure and execute SageMaker pipelines for audio evet detection pipeline.
+This repository provides a `buildspec.yml` file to help you configure and execute SageMaker pipelines for audio event detection pipeline.
 The guide is designed to be flexible and easy to use, with placeholders for customization.
 Additionally, this README includes a **Dataset Catalogue** for managing datasets like **ESC-50** and **FSD50K**, and instructions for integrating them into your pipeline.

 > [!IMPORTANT]
 **Buildspec Relocation**:\